ClickHouse/ClickHouse/docs/en/operations/table_engines/summingmergetree.md

 [(1, 100), (2, 150)] + [(1, -100)] -> [(2, 150)]
 ```

-For aggregation of Map, use the function sumMap(key, value).
+When requesting data, use the [sumMap(key, value)](../../query_language/agg_functions/reference.md#agg_function-summary) function for aggregation of `Map`.

-For nested data structures, you don't need to specify the columns as a list of columns for totaling.
+For nested data structure, you do not need to specify its columns in the tuple of columns for summation.

-This table engine is not particularly useful.
-Remember that when saving just pre-aggregated data, you lose some of the system's advantages.